 Enter your email address to start your download.
 Once you’ve filled that in you can select whether you want your template as a PDF or a Word document and it will be with you in moments.

 Minutes of general meeting template - free download

 Your handy template is a few clicks away!

 Small businesses each have their own specific legal requirements, but most do not have the cash for heavy-hitting lawyers.
-That’s where LHS Solicitors’ elXtr team comes in.
-The service was set up with those small businesses in mind, and elXtr provides customisable templates for legal documents to help you ensure that you have the right frameworks in place.
+That’s where Clarkslegal comes in.
+They provide customisable templates for legal documents to help you ensure that you have the right frameworks in place.

 - Workforce agreement template